raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 Some time later, The Carpenter ran into Bob Plissken at a local technology meetup.
 "What happened at Thing?"
 Bob wanted to know, "I asked them what they thought of you, and all they would say was, *writes unreadble code*."

 The Carpenter smiled.
 "I forgot about them, it's been a while.
 So...
 Do They Live?"

+---

+p.s.
+The Carpenter probably cribbed the solution from [The "Drunken Walk" Programming Problem](http://raganwald.com/2013/02/17/a-drunken-walk.html), and [Solving the "Drunken Walk" problem with iterators](http://raganwald.com/2013/02/18/drunken-walk-solution.html).